donasaur/http-proxy-rules/README.md

   default: '' // (optional) if no rules matched, translate url path to specified default }
 ```
 The rules object contains a set of key-value pairs mapping a regex-supported url path to a target route.
+The module only tries to match the visited url path, and not the entire url, with a specified rule.
 The target route must include the protocol (e.g., http) and the FQDN.
 See the [tests](test/index.tests.js) for examples of how incoming route url paths may be translated with the use of this module.

 ## Other Notes
 * `(?:\\W|$)` is appended to the end of the regex-supported url path, so that if there is a key like  `.*/test` in the rules, the module matches paths `/test`, `/test/`, `/test?` but not `/testing`.